solarwinds/solarwinds-snap-agent-docker/README.md

 * After a while you should start seeing Docker logs lines in your Loggly organization.

-If you would like to use different Loggly endpoint, or use Papertrail enpoints, there will be a need to # FIXME
+If you would like to use different Loggly endpoint, or use Papertrail enpoints, there will be a need to setup up custom task configuration, as described in [Custom plugins configuration and tasks manifests](#custom-plugins-configuration-and-tasks-manifests)

 ### Custom plugins configuration and tasks manifests